 The origins of the Madrid we know today lie in the village surrounding this ancient Arabic-then-Spanish military defense-post in the Castilian mountains.

-Madrid was ruled by the Romans from the 2nd century and was later occupied by the moors, until 1083, when the Spanish ruled again.
+Madrid was ruled by the Romans from the 2nd century and was later occupied by the Moors, until 1083.

-The Madrid Metro was commissioned on the Royal decree in 1916.
-Construction was finished by 1919 and King Alfonso inaugurated the metro line himself on the 17th of October, 1919.
-At the time, however, the metro had just one line which ran for less than four kilometres!
+The Madrid Metro was commissioned on a Royal decree in 1916.
+Construction was finished by 1919 and King Alfonso inaugurated the metro line himself on October 17th, 1919.
+At the time, however, the metro was just a single line that ran for less than four kilometers!

-On the first day that the Madrid metro was open to the public, a total of 56,220 passengers rode that single line.
-Today, the Madrid metro has over 302 stations and 13 lines that span nearly 300 kilometres and on average, two million people take the Madrid metro every single day!
+When the Madrid metro first opened to the public, a total of 56,220 passengers rode that single line on the first day.
+Today, Madrid’s metro system has grown to over 300 stations with 13 seperate lines spanning roughly 300 kilometers that two million passengers use every day!

-In the 1930s during the Spanish civil war, it was the first European city to be bombed from the air.
+In the 1930s during the Spanish civil war, Madrid was the first European city to be bombed from the air.